Installing Clothesline Poles Into Various Surfaces

 For mounting the washing line poles, there are two common options for this: In-ground or bolting it to a concrete/tiled floor.

-You will be able to save a bit more money too since there’s no need to purchase the mounting brackets, power tools (such as a drill), required drill bits, screws, etc.
+You will be able to save a bit more money too since there’s no need to purchase mounting brackets, power tools (such as a drill), etc.

-For obstructions such as tree roots, rocks or concrete (all of these will largely depend on the geography/location of your neighbourhood), you might have to seek assistance from a demolition contractor should the situation call for it.
+For obstructions such as tree roots, big rocks or concrete (this will depend on the geography/location of your neighbourhood)...

-If you would rather the poles be bolted into concrete (like a deck or concrete pad), take a good look at your home’s wiring plan and select a part of the surface where there aren’t any pipes or power lines underneath.
+If you would rather have the poles bolted onto concrete (like a deck or concrete slab), take a good look at your home’s wiring plan and steer clear of any pipes or power lines underneath.

-Once that’s done, make certain that the masonry in the area is rock solid and that the the section to be drilled into is at least 4 inches or 100mm thick to prevent the floor from cracking and for the torque to be distributed properly once the clotheslines are under load.
+Once that’s done, make sure that the area is rock solid and drilled into the surface at least 4 inches or 100mm thick to prevent the floor from cracking and for the torque to be distributed properly once the clotheslines are under load.